House progressives poised to sink Biden’s infrastructure bill with help of Republicans

 Mr. Biden met separately Tuesday with Mr. Manchin and Ms. Sinema at the White House in search of a compromise.

-House Democratic Caucus Chairman Hakeen Jeffries expressed frustration.
+House Democratic Caucus Chairman Hakeem Jeffries expressed frustration.
 “The challenge is that we’re still trying to get an understanding of what is the number that they’re comfortable with advancing the priorities of President Biden and congressional Democrats,” said the New York Democrat.

 Mrs. Pelosi also acknowledged the fate of the two spending packages is up in the air, telling reporters at the Capitol, “We’re hoping in the next day or so to come to a place where we can all move forward on the two bills.”